Our website development process is tried, tested and proven, It can be broken down into 6 main phases,

 Web Development Process Flowchart

-The following flowchart outlines the key phases at a high level.
+The following flowchart outlines the key phases.

 This is the process that has worked for us for many successful web projects, delivered on budget and on schedule.
-Schedules can be gruelling at times, particular for clients when revision and feedback is required.
+Schedules can be tight at times, particular for clients when revision and feedback is required.
 We understand this and we’re always available to assist at any stage.

 Sign off represents an agreement between Curata and you, the client.
 It means that both parties are happy with the documentation/specifications before moving onto the next phase.
 The agreement works two ways to protect both parties and deliver results;